golemparts/rppal/README.md

 _Coming in Release 0.8.0._

-RPPAL controls the Raspberry Pi's main and auxiliary UART peripherals through the tty device interface.
+RPPAL controls the Raspberry Pi's main and auxiliary UART peripherals through the ttyAMA0 and ttyS0 device interfaces.
+Communicating with USB serial devices is also supported through ttyUSBx and ttyACMx.

+#### Features

 ## Usage